JSheare/TGF_and_glow_search_program/README.md

 ### **Changing the export location of program results:**
-In order to change the location where the program exports its results (i.e. short event scatterplots, long event histograms, scintillator spectra, logs) follow these steps:
+In order to change the location where the program exports its results (i.e. short event scatter plots, long event histograms, scintillator spectra, logs) follow these steps:
 - Use a text editor or your favorite IDE to open search_module.py and look for the function 'results_loc'
 - Once you've found the function, look for the variable called 'path' and enter your custom path inside the single